Deception and power

 The closest contemporary genre to the above is probably what we would today call “historical fiction.”
 There, the novelist anchors his story in historical times and places, interweaving famous personages into the story as necessary.
 But his story is invented, as is usually the main character.
 The canonical gospels are very similar: the main character, Jesus, is invented.
 The events that involve him are also invented.
 Furthermore, the evangelists anchor the story in the time of Pontius Pilate, and the setting is real: Galilee/Jerusalem.
 They execute all this imperfectly, however, often unwittingly transposing second century circumstances (when they were writing) into the early first century.
 They also make mistakes of geography.
 Sometimes they even invent places (Bethabara, Bethany, Bethlehem, etc).

-“Historical fiction,” however, is fiction.
+“Historical fiction,” however, is openly presented and advertised as fiction.
 The gospels, on the other hand, are intended to convince the reader that the described events actually occurred.
 This is the fundamental reason that the accusation of deception must be leveled against the evangelists.
 The gospels intend to deceive.
 There is no way around this conclusion.

 Gospel deception was successful because Christianity was able to control the message.
 Dykstra points out that “a unified church leadership [produced] this literature and tightly controlled its propagation over an extended period of time” (173).
 This was possible because “the manuscripts derive from a single archetype, which in turn suggests that a single editor or publisher deliberately created the entire package at some very early date” (173).
 Thus, we have a point source: the Gospel of Mark.